 Always read the label!

-Pig ears are highly nutritious, but they should always be given as a treat, rather than as part of a routine diet.
-This is for two reasons; firstly, they are not balanced in minerals and vitamins like a diet should be, and secondly, they are high in fat.
+Pig ears are highly nutritious, but they should always be given as a treat rather than as part of a routine diet.
+This is for two reasons; firstly, they are not balanced in minerals and vitamins like a diet should be.
+And secondly, they are high in fat.
 Therefore, if given excessively, they may contribute to obesity.
-Some fat, nevertheless, is a good thing, as dogs need up to 20% of their diet to be made up of fats.
+However, some fat is a good thing, as dogs need up to 20% of their diet to be made up of fats.

-In addition to fat, the other nutrient that is found in pig ears is protein, at almost 70%.
+In addition to fat, the other nutrient that is found in pig ears is protein (almost 70% of a pig’s ear is protein).
 Protein is made up of chains of amino acids, which are the building blocks of all structural parts of the body, such as muscles, enzymes and antibodies.
 They are essential for basic functions in life, as well as effective immunity.

 Because pig ears have a large hide content, they are tough to chew and require some effort to eat.
 With that being said, they are not as tough as cow hide, and therefore do not cause excessive abrasion on the gums.
 The toughness is a good thing as the continuous chewing action will remove plaque and tartar from your dog’s teeth.